AlexDeFoc/RDOPNG-MULTITHREAD-KINDA/README.md

 The script utilizes `rdopng.exe` developed by [Rich Geldreich](https://github.com/richgel999).
 You can find the original repository at [https://github.com/richgel999/rdopng](https://github.com/richgel999/rdopng).

 If you encounter any issues or have questions, feel free to ask!

 ---

+## Future Update Plans

+In the near future, I have plans to introduce a significant enhancement to the script.
+I'm actively working on integrating oxipng optimization for the processed PNGs.
+This addition aims to further compress the PNG files while maintaining their quality.
+Keep an eye out for updates!

+---